 Key holder

-Entryway decor including leather pillow, wooden bench and a wooden storage with shoes in it..
+We love this small wooden bench and a wooden storage box with shoes underneath it in this modern farmhouse entryway!

 The next thing we did was build this easy DIY bench!
 It was SO fun to build and I think it is just perfect for the space.
 We specifically built it so that a rolling box would fit underneath for shoe storage.

-But that box was not my style when I bought it, so I gave it a fun makeover with just paint.
-I love the visual interest that the mud cloth pattern adds to the entryway decor.
+But the rolling box was not my style when I bought it, so I gave it a fun makeover with just paint.
+I love the visual interest that the mud-cloth pattern adds to the entryway decor.
+And it gives us lots of storage space for the neverending piles of kids’ shoes we have laying around the house!
+Check out these other small entryway shoe storage solutions for more inspiration and ideas!

-Key holder, coat racks image for the entryway design
+Key holder and coat racks on the wall for the entryway design

 Entryway coat rack

-We also built the white shelves with coat hooks.
+We also built white shelves with coat hooks for the wall.
 We followed my good friend, Amanda’s, tutorial that you can find here.

-Full image of the entryway decor showing coat racks, key holder, leather pillow, indoor plant, wooden bench and wooden shoe storage
+Full image of the entryway decor showing coat racks, key holder, leather pillow, indoor tree, wooden bench and wooden shoe storage

-Coat racks, leather pillow, wooden bench, wooden shoe storage and indoor plant for the entryway design
+Coat racks, leather pillow, wooden bench, wooden shoe storage and indoor faux fiddle leaf fig tree in basket for the modern farmhouse entryway design

 Farmhouse entryway decor

+For some finishing touches, we added farmhouse decor!
 This cute faux fiddle leaf fig may just be one of my favorite additions to my house recently!
-I can’t believe the price!
-It’s so inexpensive, but looks SO real.
+I can’t believe the great price!
+It’s so inexpensive but looks SO real.

-Remember, we were only working with a small little 3 foot corner of our living room so we didn’t have much space for additional decor.
+Remember, we were only working with a small little 3-foot corner of our living room so we didn’t have much space for additional decor or furniture.

 However, If you had more space in your entryway you could add something more built-in (like these mudroom lockers), more farmhouse style throw pillows, or even add cute farmhouse wreath DIY hanging from one of the coat hooks.
 I think something like a shiplap sign or a sponge wall would be so fun in a modern farmhouse entryway like this.